garry-clawson/robot_programming/Presentation.md

 ## Grape Bunch Counting Process Pipeline

 The grape bunch counting process is achieved through an imaging pipeline, using OpenCV.
+There are two stages, the first being to mask the required grape bunches, then the second being to detect the masked features.
 The pipeline is summarized below with an example for each stage of the process shown below:

 *Note: Read L->R*